TimTree/games-by-tim/content/pages/about.md

 ![Timothy Hsu](../images/TimPhoto.jpg)

 <p style="text-align:center;">
-<span style="font-size: 1.5rem;">Timothy Hsu ~ Creator of Games by Tim</span>
+<span style="font-size: 1.5rem;">Timothy Hsu \~ Creator of Games by Tim</span>
 </p>

-I'm Tim, and I develop software projects as a hobby, mostly web-based (and previously PowerPoint).
+I'm Tim, and I develop software projects as a hobby, mostly web and PowerPoint-based.
 I particularly like gamification - applying game-like elements to all sorts of tasks so they feel more engaging.

 ## My background